-Beverley’s professional introduction into the fashion business began with five years at Esprit de Corp where she learned many aspects of the business and managed the production for one of their divisions.
-After having the insight of this hands-on experience, Beverley decided to pursue her long-time goal of living in Italy.
-She had a relentless curiosity about the country as a fashion center and being of Italian descent, always desired to really know her family there.
-She became acquainted with the Italian fashion industry while working for two manufacturing companies and ultimately worked with a premiere fabric designer, Luisa Cevese, who specialized in very modern hand-woven fabrics.
+After five years of managing a production division for Esprit de Corp, Beverley Siri pursued her long-time goal of living in Italy and taking part in Milan’s fashion center as well as a desire to better know her cousins in northern Italy.
+She became acquainted with the Italian fashion industry while working for two manufacturing companies and ultimately working with a premiere fabric designer, Luisa Cevese, who specialized in very modern hand-woven fabrics.
 These special fabrics along with her own sense of color and texture inspired Beverley to move back to her native San Francisco to start her own apparel company.

-Three months later, before the dot-com bust, the souring real estate market forced Beverley to move her company to where it is now, in a San Francisco industrial park called the Apparel Triangle.
-You can occasionally find Beverley in her own San Francisco boutique, located in front of the manufacturing facility.
+You can occasionally find Beverley in her own Siri Boutique in San Francisco, located in front of the manufacturing facility.
+She is proud that all of the production is made in her own factory.
 She shares her thoughts, “The Siri Boutique is very important to our company to see how the dresses fit on all the body types and listen to the concerns from many personalities.
-Of course we love hearing from customers from all over the country, ‘Wow, all these great dresses… I’m so glad I found you!’
+Of course we love hearing from customers from all over the world how happy they are that they have found us.
 That’s what keeps us motivated and excites us to design the next collection.”